The first step is to define the term “Engineering Co-op”.

 * Marsha Phillips (859) 257-8863

-Our co-op program is set up to “fit” the desired format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
+Our co-op program is set up to “fit” the format of many corporations in Kentucky and across the country that use co-op as a major recruiting tool.
 Special arrangements or needs are always an option.
-Roughly a quarter of UK’s engineering and computer science graduates have co-op experience at the time of graduation, and about 75 percent of our graduating class has some form of experience in the field, either through co-op, part-time work or summer internships.
+Almost a quarter of UK’s engineering and computer science graduates have co-op experience at the time of graduation, and about 75 percent of our graduating class has some form of practical work experience in the field, either through co-op, part-time work or summer internships.
 The company size is not important; the work assignments must, however, complement academic programs and must increase in challenge and responsibility as students progress through work semesters.

 http://ceed.asee.org/ is the website for the national Cooperative and Experiential Education Division of the American Society for Engineering Education.

 Please also download the Cooperative and Experiential Education division’s co-op supervisor manual that might help you set up a new program at your organization.

 If you would like to find out about Co-op and Internship programs at academic institutions nationwide, please also download the Division’s Co-op Directory